secnnet/secnnet/README.md

-# Hi, I'm Bilel 👋
+# Hi there, I'm Bilel 👋

 ## About Me

-<strong>Security Architect</strong> with a passion for <strong>Penetration Testing</strong>.
-I enjoy uncovering vulnerabilities, solving challenging security puzzles, and learning something new every day.
+I'm a <strong>Security Architect</strong> with a passion for <strong>Penetration Testing</strong>.
+I thrive on uncovering vulnerabilities, solving complex security puzzles, and embracing the thrill of learning something new every day.

 <p align="center">
   <div style="display:flex; justify-content:center">